Run privacy operations without a separate spreadsheet

 Associate a DPIA with the processing activity it assesses, so the assessment and the record it's about stay connected.

-RoPA, data flows, DSRs, and DPIA-linked risks sit alongside your controls and evidence, so privacy work isn't a silo the rest of the platform can't see.
+RoPA, data flows, DSRs, and DPIA-linked risks sit alongside your controls and evidence, keeping privacy work visible across the rest of the platform.

 Step 1